 You wouldn’t ask an athlete to run a race or a singer to go on stage without warming up first!
 Some might say that warming up your students’ math brains at the start of a lesson is the most important part of the session.
 Warm-ups spark student interest before diving into your content by practicing known, related information.

-Reviewing familiar math content can help students practice their base knowledge, bringing this understanding to the front of their minds so it’s ready to access when they dive into the newer, trickier stuff!
+Reviewing familiar math content can help students practice their base knowledge, bringing this understanding to the front of their minds so it’s ready to access when they dive into the newer, trickier stuff you’re about to teach.

 We’ll kick things off with warm-ups you can do right on your whiteboard, then dive into number talks, circle games, and a lot more to get their math minds working.